-As a technology company in the global advertising and media sector, Adslot is not considered to have any Environmental Risk.
+As a technology company in the global advertising and media sector, Adslot is not considered to have any direct Environmental Risk.
+Adslot operates a paperless office and maximises recycling of waste where possible.
 Moreover:

-- Adslot's current customer base is diversified across industries and geographies and it currently has very little exposure to more vulnerable industries such as agriculture, mining and energy, insurance, tourism. - Adslot's business is still emerging and it has significant opportunities across many industries and geographies to enable it to mitigate against any potential Environment Risk.
+- Adslot is not a high energy user. - Adslot's current customer base is diversified across industries and geographies and it currently has very little exposure to more vulnerable industries such as agriculture, mining and energy, insurance, tourism. - Adslot's business is still emerging and it has significant opportunities across many industries and geographies to enable it to mitigate against any potential Environment Risk.